muztabafuad/BeTogether/README.md

-# GroupSenseTogether
+# BeTogether
 Key Features
 ---------------------
-#GroupSenseTogether is an Android application, a procotype for research purpose to elaborate in-network collaborative crowdsensing.
+#BeTogether is an Android application, a procotype for research purpose to elaborate in-network collaborative crowdsensing.
 It supports user context inference, context-aware collaboration, and sening and logging, by leveraging embedded sensors on smartphones.

 The context inference function distinguishes user activity, physical environment and device attributes.